 What Is Pity Sex?

-Pity sex is characterised by a lack of satisfaction and enjoyment, especially for the person who pities.
-People generally have mercy sex just for the sake of it, without much touching or longing for the actual sexual pleasure.
+Pity sex is characterized by a lack of satisfaction and enjoyment, especially for the uninterested party.
+People generally have mercy sex just for the sake of it, without much experiencing or longing for actual sexual pleasure.
+It mostly occurs when your partner is really in the mood and you’re not but you don’t want to let them down.

 Common features of mercy sex

-- Mercy sex seems more like a routine task and the pitying person might develop a distaste for it in the long run
+• Distate for sex: Mercy sex begins to seem like a chore and the pitying person might develop a distaste for it in the long run

 Can one have sex with someone they don’t feel attracted to?

-It is assumed that one will have sex with someone they feel attracted to.
+It is assumed that one will have sex with someone one feels attracted to.
 But this might not be the case for everyone.
-Some people have sex with someone even if they are not sexually attracted to that person.
-The reasons for such a gesture can be:
+Some people have sex with their partners even if they are not sexually attracted to them.
+This raises some pertinent questions: Can you love someone out of pity?
+Can you make love to someone out of sympathy?
+How does it affect your psyche and your relationship dynamic with your partner?

-- Having sex with someone you are not attracted to means you are doing it to make the other person feel happy and satisfied
+• For sake of partner’s happiness: Having sex with a partner even when you don’t feel attracted to them or turned on by them means you are doing it to make the other person feel happy and satisfied

 Related reading: Why intimacy is as important as the act itself